reflectionengine/mirror/readme.md

 ## How to Use

 1. Open [https://chatgpt.com/g/g-683c0053f2b0819198a0d65aa07704a4-the-reflection-engine-mirror](https://chatgpt.com/g/g-683c69f8bf2481918d30857e84afbd9e-the-reflection-engine-mirror)
-2. Load the custom GPT or local LLM
+2. Load the custom GPT or plug in the prompt into your local LLM (GPTbuilder reccomended)
-3. Choose a reflection mode (e.g., Mirror, Ghost (WIP), Strategist(WIP))
+3. Choose a reflection mode ( Mirror, Ghost (WIP), Strategist(WIP))
 4. Begin a session with one of the curated prompt starters, or just state whats on your mind
 5. Let the engine surface what you’re avoiding